How to become a commercial pilot for an airline?

 Without a medical certificate, you cannot become a commercial pilot.

 The country-specific Civil Aviation Authority will give you a list of medical check-ups.
-After you get all the diagnoses result, you can go back to the doctor in the Civil Aviation Authority.
+After you get all the diagnoses, you can go back to the doctor in the Civil Aviation Authority.

-The doctor will check all the results and finally decide whether you are medically fit to become a pilot or not.
+The doctor will check all the results and decide whether you are medically fit to become a pilot.

-To become a commercial pilot, you will have to have a Class 1 medical certificate.
+To become a commercial pilot, you must have a Class 1 medical certificate.

 - Having a 20/20 vision;